trainman419/RPN/README.md

  * Right-align or decimal-align the stack
   * Decimal-align will look better, but be harder
  * Test on various screen sizes and devices
- * Deal with screen rotation properly
-  * preserve the stack, input mode and input temporary
-  * probably override onSaveInstanceState or some such
-  * Possible alternate layouts for landscape and portrait
+ * Alternate layouts for landscape and portrait
  * Drag to re-arrange the stack?
   * This would be a fun new twist on the old RPN calculator style
  * Specify precision